-1 Day along the Coastline
+A Day Along the Mediterranean Coastline

 We walk by the seaside through the monumental structures which represent the ancient Roman culture and way of life for about 700 years – the Theater, Hippodrome, Amphitheater, a public Bathhouse and the Port.

-We drive northward to Haifa and climb up to a breathtaking panoramic viewpoint on Mount Carmel's top, looking over to Haifa's bay and port, the magnificent Baha'i gardens and the western coastline ofGalilee, all the way to the border with Lebanon.
+We drive northward to Haifa and climb up to a breathtaking panoramic viewpoint on Mount Carmel's top, looking over to Haifa's Bay and Port, the magnificent Baha'i Gardens and the western coastline of Galilee, all the way to the border with Lebanon.

 We leave Haifa and continue driving northward to Akko (Acre), an Israeli-Arabic city.
 We park our car and walk through the underground Crusader's town, exploring the amazing newly discovered mysterious tunnels, the alleys of the above ground Muslim town, the marketplace, the old walls and the old port.

 Drive further north from Akko to Rosh Hanikra, the northern tip of Israel by the border with Lebanon.
 We explore the natural marine caverns shaped by the powerful waters of the Mediterranean Sea over millions of years.

-- Apollonia – an impressively located Crusader fortress, 20 minutes drive north from Tel Aviv
+Apollonia – an impressively located Crusader fortress, 20 minutes drive north from Tel Aviv